u-blox/ucxclient/examples/README_windows_app.md

 ## Overview

-A **simple, straightforward C application** with text-based menu interface for u-connectXpress devices (NORA-W36).
+A **comprehensive C application** with text-based menu interface for u-connectXpress devices (NORA-B26, NORA-W36).

 This is a **clean alternative** to the Python GUI, avoiding complexity and reliability issues:
 - ✅ **No Python** - Direct C code